scalar-labs/scalardb/docs/backup-restore.md

 If you want to restore multiple tables with a single command, you can create a script to restore multiple tables using the AWS CLI commands.

-Scalar DB is recommended to enable point-in-time recovery (PITR) for continuous backup creation and enable auto-scaling for better performance.
+It is recommended to enable point-in-time recovery (PITR) for continuous backup creation and auto-scaling for better performance.
+Auto-scaling dynamically adjusts provisioned throughput capacity on your behalf in response to actual traffic patterns.
-DynamoDB will not enable PITR and autoscaling by default after restoring.
+DynamoDB will not enable PITR and auto-scaling by default after restoring.

-You must enable continuous backup and auto-scaling using the scalardb schema loader or Amazon DynamoDB console.
-The scalardb schema loader doesn't remake the existing tables.
+You can enable continuous backup and auto-scaling using the schema loader or Amazon DynamoDB console.
+Configuring the continuous backup and auto-scaling is easier if you use the schema loader.
+Don't worry the schema loader only sets the missing configurations and doesn't recreate the schemas if the tables exist.